creativewave/react-utils/README.md

 ## useGatherMemo

-`useGatherMemo` abstracts merging, gathering, and/or picking properties from object(s), while memoizing the result, ie. by preserving reference(s).
+`useGatherMemo` abstracts gathering (merging) and/or picking (destructuring) properties from object(s) while memoizing the result to avoid unneeded updates in the component and its children.

 It's a low level hook that can be usefull eg. when you want to merge options or props received in a hook or a component with a large default options object, instead of listing each option argument with a default value and/or listing each one as a dependency of a hook.